Mother's Day: Argentina

 In Argentina, Mother's Day is celebrated on the third Sunday of October.
 The holiday was originally celebrated on 11 October, the old liturgical date for the celebration of the Maternity of the Blessed Virgin Mary but after the Second Vatican Council, which moved the Virgin Mary festivity to 1 January, the Mother's Day started to be celebrated the third Sunday of October because of popular tradition.
 Argentina is the only country in the world that celebrates Mother's Day on this date.

 Armenia

 In Armenia, Mother's Day is celebrated on 8 March, and on 7 April as Maternity and Beauty Day.

 Australia

 In Australia, Mother's Day is celebrated on the second Sunday in May.
 Australia celebrated Mother’s Day for the first time in 1910 with special church services, however, it was not popularly observed until the 1920s.
-The tradition of giving gifts on Mother’s Day in Australia started in 1924.
-Sydney woman Janet Heyden was inspired to collect charitable gifts for lonely, old mothers in Newington hospital who had lost husbands and sons during WW1.
 Because it is autumn in Australia for Mother’s Day, and carnations are a spring flower, white chrysanthemums are the traditional Mother’s Day flower in Australia.